mattking-2/mattking_portfolio/README.md

 # Matt King – Data & Analytics Portfolio

 Welcome!
-This repository highlights some data projects I've worked on.
+This repository highlights some data projects I've worked on recently.

 ### About me:
 Lead data analyst with over three years of experience in data analysis, automated reporting, and data modeling.